MonikaFeigler/KBC_DataFlowTemplates/keboola-ecommerce-shoptet/v0/README.md

 ### ORCH: [OUT-ECOMMERCE-GSHEET] Orchestration: BDM Usage OR [OUT-ECOMMERCE-SNOWFLAKE] Orchestration: BDM Usage

-This orchestration use writer to load created CRM BDM to Google sheet or Snowflake database.
+This orchestration use writer to load created e-commerce BDM to Google sheet or Snowflake database.

 ## Business Data Model